The "critical point test" (aka "scissors test") requires that if any one item fails, nobody should be injured.

 (You can click on this picture to see a more vertically-interesting image.)

 To avoid rappelling off the end of your rope, which happens more frequently than you might expect, consider tying a stopper knot in the end of the rope(s).
-It only takes a moment to tie a double fisherman's stopper in the end of a rope and it might save your life.
+It only takes a moment to tie a double overhand stopper, an overhand skeleton, or a figure 8 skeleton in the end of a rope—it might save your life.

-The downside of a stopper knot is it can get stuck in rocks when you are trying to retrieve the rope.
+The downside of stopper knots is they can get stuck in rocks when you are trying to retrieve the rope.
 A reasonable rule-of-thumb is to tie a stopper knot if there is any possibility that the rope will not reach a safe landing zone.

 During egress, you can rappel down on two strands of rope that are wrapped around an object.
 When you are safely on the ground you can pull the rope down (after making sure any stopper knots are untied).